Shopify/money/README.md

 - Provides a `Money::Currency` class which encapsulates all information about a monetary unit.
 - Represents monetary values as decimals.
 No need to convert your amounts every time you use them.
 Easily understand the data in your DB.
 - Does NOT provide APIs for exchanging money from one currency to another.
-- Will not lose pennies during divisions
+- Will not lose pennies during divisions.
+For instance, given $1 / 3 the resulting chunks will be .34, .33, and .33.
+Notice that one chunk is larger than the others, so the result still adds to $1.
+- Allows callers to select a rounding strategy when dividing, to determine the order in which leftover pennies are given out.

 ## Installation